voidAnik/AndroidStudioProjects-Course/README.md

 # AndroidStudioProjects-Course
-Some dumped projects when I was doing my android studio course
+Some dumped projects when I was doing my Mobile Application Course.